Matekp97/GameStopPredictModel/README.md

 ![png](images/output_4_0.png)

 Here as before we can see that most of time the simple percentage return is near zero.
-We can see an exception on the last days of the study where it diverges a lot.
+We can see an exception on the last days of the study where there is a volatility cluster.

 ```R